 - Middle school principal median salary range: $84,150-$110,750

 In addition to salary, the study revealed that 92% of those in doctorate-preferred positions also received medical and hospital health insurance.
 Others received dental insurance, optical insurance, and disability insurance as well as post-retirement health insurance.

 Educational Leadership Job Projections

-According to the Bureau of Labor Statistics, instructional leadership positions are projected to grow at a rate of approximately 4% between 2019 to 2029.
-The growth of career opportunities for education administrators is projected to grow even more, at approximately 6%.
+According to the Bureau of Labor Statistics, instructional leadership positions are projected to grow at a rate of approximately 10% from 2020 to 2030.
+The growth of career opportunities for education administrators is projected at approximately 8%.

 Though many of these positions are available to those who have attained a master’s degree, a doctoral degree and experience can lead to promotion into even higher positions.